FatihcanUslu/Parallel_Quicksort/README.md

-This code paralellize quicksort algorithm in hopes for making it faster.
+This code paralellize quicksort algorithm for making it faster.
 You can check .docx for more information.